felipedmnq/rent-houses--germany/README.md

   <img width="1431" alt="rent_price_desc.png" src="https://github.com/felipedmnq/rent-houses--germany/blob/master/charts/rent_price_desc.png?raw=true">
 </p>

-Here we can see the presence of some outliers and the positive skewness with a tail directed to higher prices and the scatter plot shows us the exactly distribution of the rent price.
+Here we can see the presence of some outliers, the positive skewness with a tail directed to higher prices and the scatter plot shows us the exactly distribution of the rent price.

 **H1.
 Offers with larger areas are more expensive.**